 How can I support Alpha History?

 Please visit this page and check out the various ways you can support us.
-If you’ve found our website useful and would like to leave some feedback, you may like to visit our Facebook page and leave a comment.
+If you’ve found our website useful and would like to leave some feedback, you can either contact us directly or via our social media sites.